 GMSS has offered readers of SnoringMouthpieceGuide.com a special discount.
 Click on “Visit GMSS Website” below and use promo code SMGSAVE10 to save 10% on your order.

 While this may sound like an excessive amount of money for such a simple device, it’s important to consider that a lot of money and effort goes into developing and marketing a clinically proven, FDA, ARTG, and EC cleared prescription product.

 Single Vs Double Pack

-Simply stated, by choosing the double pack, you are saving 25% per mouthpiece.
+There is about a 25% savings per mouthpiece when your order the double pack.
 For the bargain shopper, the double pack is a great choice.

 But what will I do with two mouthpieces?
 Aside from saving a significant amount of money, here are a few reasons why one may choose the double pack instead of the single:

 - Use one, give the other away to your bedroom partner who also snores.